ibm-cloud-docs/BlockStorage/accessing_block_storage_linux.md

      {: pre}

 4. Create a mount point for the file system, and mount it.
-   - Create a partition name `PerfDisk` or where you want to mount the file system:
+   - Create a partition name `PerfDisk` or where you want to mount the file system.

      ```
      mkdir /PerfDisk
      ```
      {: pre}

-   - Using the partition name mount the storage:
+   - Mount the storage with the partition name.
      ```
      mount /dev/mapper/XXXlp1 /PerfDisk
      ```
      {: pre}

-   - Check that you see your new file system listed:
+   - Check that you see your new file system listed.
      ```
      df -h
      ```
      {: pre}

 5. Add the new file system to the system's `/etc/fstab` file to enable automatic mounting on boot.
-   - Append the following line to the end of `/etc/fstab` (using the partition name from Step 3). <br />
+   - Append the following line to the end of `/etc/fstab` (with the partition name from Step 3). <br />

      ```
      /dev/mapper/XXXlp1    /PerfDisk    ext3    defaults,_netdev    0    1
      ```
      {: pre}

-#### Fdisk command table
+#### fdisk command table

 <table border="0" cellpadding="0" cellspacing="0">
   <caption>fdisk command table contains commands on the left and expected results on the right.</caption>